 In further support of this position, Robinson pointed out that the mass extermination machinery developed by the Nazis was not of a national or territorial nature.
 It was directed against all Jews regardless of their nationality.
 According to him, the strong bond between world Jewry and the State of Israel is evidenced in a series of international decisions, from the Balfour Declaration to the adoption of the UN Partition Plan in 1947.
 Israel’s central role in receiving and rehabilitating Holocaust survivors is also reflected, legally and practically, in the 1952 Reparations (Luxembourg) Agreement between the State of Israel and the West German government.
 Because it is not possible to isolate a single territorial space in which Nazi crimes against Jews took place, and in light of the substantive concentration of Jews in Israel, Robinson argued, a trial addressing crimes against the Jewish People must be held in the State of Israel.

 Finally, Robinson addressed the possibility of holding Eichmann’s trial at the International Court of Justice in the Hague.
 At the time of his writing, he pointed out, the International Court of Justice only had the mandate to hear disputes between states and therefore lacked the jurisdiction to consider the charges against Eichmann.
-He closed by pointing out that no other country, aside from Israel, had officially requested to try Eichmann, and this fact in combination with the legal and practical arguments presented in the article lead to the conclusion that the only venue for Eichmann’s trial is the State of Israel.
+He closed by pointing out that no other country, aside from Israel, had officially requested to try Eichmann, and this fact in combination with the legal and practical arguments presented in the article led to the conclusion that the only venue for Eichmann’s trial was the State of Israel.

 Robinson’s article in Commentary focused on the legal issues and should be understood in the context of his rich experience in the field of international law and his interest in ensuring the international legitimacy of holding the trial in Israel.
 Yet despite his unequivocal support for Israel as the venue, Robinson was also aware of the difficulties entailed in trying Eichmann in Jerusalem.
 He worked closely with the legal team during preparations for the trial, shaping the judicial process in accordance with his own worldview.